 As well as the stunning house with artefacts from William John Bankes’ tips to Egypt in the 1800s, you can also admire paintings from Van Dyke and Titian.
 Perhaps one of the most popular reasons guests visit Kingston Lacy house is to admire the Spanish room.
 With the gilded ceiling that was brought from the Contarini Palace in Venice, it’s no wonder guests return time after time to the house.
 Contributed by Angela from Exploring Dorset.

 Stoneleigh Manor – Warwickshire

 Stoneleigh Abbey stands beside the River Avon, near Kenilworth, on lands granted to Cistercian monks by King Henry II in 1154.
-The Monastery was dissolved by King Henry VII and turned into a family home for the Leigh’s.
+The Monastery was dissolved by King Henry VIII and turned into a family home for the Leigh’s.

 Haddon Hall – Bakewell